What is ODD and how can I manage my child's behavior?

 How Brain Balance Can Help Children with ODD

 Is your child disruptive or do they struggle with behavioral issues that inhibit his or her daily functioning?
-Start with our preliminary online assessment quiz.
+Start with our preliminary online quiz.
+Call to learn more about how we can help your child with our program.

 Disclaimer: The information presented on this web site is not intended to diagnose, treat, cure, or prevent any disease.
 All information is intended for your general knowledge only and is not a substitute for medical advice or treatment of specific medical conditions.
 Discuss this information with your healthcare provider to determine what is right for you and your family.